 One of the biggest benefits of Boom Cards TM is that they can help students practice and review specific skills.
 The slides are considered digital task cards, and one way students use them is by dragging and dropping objects, filling in the blank, or written responses.
 The example to the right helps the teacher see if students are able to identify the beginning sounds of word.
 Once the student has sorted all of the pictures, the answer are submitted for the teacher to get a score.
 These can also be used on Smartboards too, so the teacher can model prior to the student using them independently.
 This resource comes with 25 sorting mats to choose from, so your students get LOTS of practice.

 Another very helpful option for teachers is to use Boom Cards TM for modeling a specific skill.
-In the example above, the teacher can project the sorting mat and practice sorting each of the images by sound with students. (and this can also be done when you share your screen in Zoom meetings too.
+In the example above, the teacher can project the sorting mat and practice sorting each of the images by sound with students. (and this can also be done when you share your screen in Zoom meetings too).
 For the activity to the left, the teacher can teach his/her student the Concept of Word poem with pictures and model how we track print as we read.
-The teacher can project these poems and use them for other activities too such as letter identification, capitalization rules, sightword recognition, and end punctuation.
-The activity to the left is my Concept of Word Spring Edition Boom Cards.
-It has 12 poetry sets with a menu students can choose from for repeated reading and practice.
+The teacher can also project these poems and use them for other activities too such as letter identification, capitalization rules, sightword recognition, and end punctuation.

 Let’s face it!
 Parents are busy people, and there are times when it’s good to have easy things for kids to do.
 Boom Cards TM can provide just what parents need.
-If a child’s library needs to be restocked, you can simply look for free resources for your child to use, and they’ll even learn something.
+If you’re just starting, you can simply look for free resources for your child to use.
+There are cards for many skills.
 THIS FREEBIE is a sample of my nursery rhymes COW bundle.
 Students read along with me as I read Humpty Dumpty and complete fun activities after.
 It’s one of MANY free resources you can try out.

-Teachers normally work with small groups during the reading and math blocks of the day, and one of the biggest challenges is what do the other kids do?
-Centers can take a long time to set up, but if a teacher has access to iPads or laptops, then center set up is a matter of making the assignments!
-Each child can have up to 40 assignments in their queue, and teachers can have activities waiting in their library for assigning.
+Teachers normally work with small groups during the reading and math blocks of the day.
+One of the biggest challenges is what do the other kids do?
+Centers can take a long time to set up.
+If a teacher has access to iPads or laptops, then center set up is a matter of making the assignments!
+Each child can have up to 40 assignments in their queue.
+This means that teachers can have activities waiting in their library for assigning.
 Teachers can differentiate based on a child’s needs too, and since the activities are self grading, there is always accountability.

 Teachers also have found that Boom Cards work well for assessing student learning.
-Decks can be set up with as few or as many cards as you like, so teachers can create assessments with as many questions as they like.
-The great thing…you get immediate feedback!
+Decks can be set up with as few or as many cards as you like.
+If you need an assessment, you can create your assessments in Boom!
+The great thing for you and your students it that you get immediate feedback!